firecracker-microvm/firecracker/docs/getting-started.md

 ## Appendix C: Deployment Security Recommendations

-When using Firecracker containers as a security boundary to separate processes of different trust levels, the following environment configuration is recommended to guard against side-channel security issues.
+When deploying two or more Firecracker containers on the same host and the containers are being used as a security boundary between different trust levels, the following environment configuration is recommended to guard against side-channel security issues.

  - Disable Hyperthreading